 Kefir positively impacts many adverse hair conditions like weak and brittle hair, dry scalp, split ends, and seborrhea by maintaining the proper bacterial balance in your gastrointestinal tract.

-Kefir’s probiotics can also help with hair loss, as hair loss is normally a result of internal hormonal disbalance, that consumption of Kefir usually reverts to normal.
+Kefir’s probiotics can also help with hair loss, as hair loss is usually a result of internal hormonal disbalance, that Kefir usually reverts to normal.

 Hair benefits from Kefir’s nutritional values